Participation Program 2018

 Administrator: Jessica Mellor

 Bookkeeper: It Figures

 Committee Members: Mary Durack (Chairperson), Glenn Bernardin (Treasurer), Michael Grant, David Taylor, Ken Conway, Venaska Cheliah.
 David McMicken, Tim Newth, Adelaide Wood (Ex-Officio Members)

 Public Fund Trustees: Rev. Steve Orme, Dr Anita Toth, Ippei Okazaki

-Patron: Her Honour, The Honourable, Administrator of the Northern Territory
+Patron: Her Honour the Honourable Vicki O’Halloran AM, Administrator of the Northern Territory

 The Grey Panthers - Feb 2 to Dec 7, Every Friday 9.30pm - 11am

 Make a Dance in a Week - April 16 to April 20

 Big Dance - Performance April 29

 Fresh Tracks - June/July